Belinskaya's theorem is optimal: Weakly mixing elements are generic in [T]phi

 If $T_1$ is weakly mixing, then all its nontrivial power are ergodic.
 Thus Corollary \ref{cor.belinskayaoptimal} implies that there exists $T_2\in [T_1]_\ph$ such that $T_1$ and $T_2$ have the same orbits but are not flip-conjugate.

 If $T_1$ is not weakly mixing, then Theorem \ref{thm.gdelta dense weakly mixing} grant us the existence of some weakly mixing $T_2\in [T_1]_\ph$ such that $T_1$ and $T_2$ have the same orbits.
-Since $T_2$ is weakly mixing and $T_1$ isn't, they cannot be flip-conjugated. \end{proof}
+Since $T_2$ is weakly mixing and $T_1$ isn't, they cannot be flip-conjugate. \end{proof}